logo

 Abstract

-This study investigates the enhancement of adsorption cooling and desalination system performance using modified activated carbon Maxsorb III (Max) as an adsorbent.
-Max was treated with HCl and then activated with ammonium carbonate ((NH₄)₂CO₃).
-Characterization methods, including XRD, N₂ and water adsorption isotherms, and water adsorption kinetics, were conducted.
-Experimental values were fitted with the Dubinin & Astakhov equilibrium model and the linear driving force model.
-Max/(NH₄)₂CO₃ achieved a water uptake of 0.53 kgH₂O.kg⁻¹, producing 13.2 m³.ton⁻¹ freshwater per day with a specific cooling power of 373 W.kg⁻¹ and 0.63 COP.
-With heat recovery, freshwater production increased to 22.5 m³.ton⁻¹ per day.
-These results show the potential of Max in dual cooling and desalination applications, surpassing the performance of silica gel.
+Adsorption cooling and desalination (ACD) system presents a solution for water, energy, and environmental dilemma.
+This study expresses an enhancement of adsorption system performance in terms of cooling and desalination effects by improving an activated carbon Maxsorb III (Max) as an adsorbent.
+Max has been initially treated with HCl.
+Then, it has been activated by impregnating it in salt hydrates ((NH₄)₂CO₃).
+Characterization methods, including XRD, N₂ and water adsorption isotherm, and water adsorption kinetics have been conducted for raw Max, treated Max, and activated Max with (NH₄)₂CO₃.
+The experimental values have been fitted with the Dubinin & Astakhov equilibrium model for isotherm and the model of linear driving force for kinetics.
+These fitted parameters have been utilized in a previously validated model to estimate adsorption cooling-desalination system performance with and without heat recovery.
+Max/(NH₄)₂CO₃ achieves a water uptake of 0.53 kgH₂O.kg⁻¹ Max/(NH₄)₂CO₃ produces 13.2 m³.ton⁻¹ of freshwater per day with a specific cooling power of 373 W.kg⁻¹ and 0.63 COP.
+Also, the freshwater reaches 22.5 m³.ton⁻¹ of Max/(NH₄)₂CO₃ per day with condenser-evaporator heat recovery.
+These results indicate the potential of utilizing the Max material in dual cooling and desalination applications to achieve double what silica gel can offer.

 Publisher